dalvancarvalho/personal-website/README.md

 - You are free to fork this repository if you wish, but please don't forget to give me proper credit if you plan to use it for purposes other than studying.
 If possible, link it back to this URL: [https://dalvanc.com/](https://dalvanc.com/).

-- The page is continually evolving, so stay tuned for future updates!
+- The website is continually evolving, so stay tuned for future updates!

 ## About

-This project was created to serve as my personal page/portfolio and document my journey in the world of Front-End development.
+This project was created to serve as my personal website/portfolio and document my journey in the world of Front-End development.
 It was my first time using **React**, providing a great opportunity to learn about the advantages it offers over vanilla JavaScript.
 All resources used in its development are listed in the [Resources](#resources) section.

 ## Appearance

-The page counts with a light and a dark version.
+The website counts with a light and a dark version.
 You can preview both in the gifs below:

 ### Desktop